morgoth/picasa/README.md

 client.album.show("album_id")
 # => Picasa::Presenter::Album

+client.photo.create("album_id", file_path: "path/to/my-photo.png")
+# => Picasa::Presenter::Photo
 ```

 If password is specified, all requests will be authenticated.
-This affect results to contain private data.
+This affect results to contain private data, however it can be controlled by `access` parameter.

+## Caveats

+Currently picasa wont work with `ox` xml parser.
+Using `rexml` parser wont return `etag` attribute properly.
+I recommend to use one of `libxml` or `nokogiri`.

 ## Extra